nggit/tremolo-docs/routing.md

 ```

 {: .note }
-*regex*-based routing will take input from `request.url`, meaning the match includes query string, not just path.
+*regex*-based routing pattern will be compared against `request.url` not `request.path`, meaning the match involves also query string.

 ## Custom 404 page
 ```python